Why join BWC?

 Does membership cost anything?

-As a non-profit organization, BWC Choral Group Inc. appreciates tax deductible donations in support of the costs of performing.
+As a non-profit organization, the Broward Women’s Chorus Inc. appreciates tax deductible donations in support of the costs of performing.
 Members are requested to donate $150 per year to help cover the costs of rehearsals, performances, and practice CDs.
-(For the 2019-20 season, $25 of this amount will help defray the cost of new costumes.
-New members’ donations for this year only, will be $125 and members will purchase tops on their own from the same vendor.)

 What if I can’t afford it?